 Collaborate with artists

 Collaborating with artists is a great way to get access to their music.
-If they own the rights to their music, they can grant you a license (often for free).
-This allows you to use them without fear in your videos.
-The best artists to collaborate with are smaller artists on the come-up or local groups.
-Twitter, Soundcloud, and Bandcamp give you plenty of ways to discover artists whose music may fit with your videos!
+If they own the rights to their songs, they can grant you a license – perhaps for free.
+This allows you to use their music in your videos without worrying about breaking the rules.

-If you are hoping to use one song in your video, you can always seek a license.
-Licensing individual, mainstream songs can be expensive but could be worth it if you have something big planned.
-Licensing services will differ based on the country you’re in, but some examples are as follow:
+If you want to use a specific song in your video, you can always seek a license.
+Licensing individual, mainstream songs can be expensive, but worth it if you have something big planned.
+Licensing services will differ based on the country you’re in, but some examples are as follows:

 Pay to access a safe-to-use catalog

 Our catalog is high-quality, affordable, and safe.
 An Epidemic Sound subscription goes beyond royalty-free music, removing the headache of licensing and freeing you up to do what you do best.
 You can enjoy the safety of our license hand-in-hand with our massive catalog of 40,000 tracks, covering just about every genre you can think of.
 You’ll also gain unlimited access to our advanced search functions — finding the right sound’s never been easier.